omostan/ng6/README.md

 1.)
 Run `npm install ngx-restangular` to install the latest version of ngx-restangular

 2.)
-Import the module and factory into the module.ts
+Import the module into the module.ts

-*`import { RestangularModule } from 'ngx-restangular'`* <br/>
+*`import { RestangularModule } from 'ngx-restangular'`*
-*`import { RestangularFactory } from 'ngx-restangular/lib/ngx-restangular.config'`*

 3.)
-Include a function in module.ts for setting the default restangular configuration
+In module.ts, use RestangularProvider to configure the base URL for the REST-API service

 <pre>
     export function RestangularConfigFactory(RestangularProvider) {